 - 1. Reduce existing chronic threats by obtaining further detailed information concerning Leaking Underground Storage Tanks (LUST's) or other Underground Storage Tanks (UST's) within the SWPA that are now in service or were in the past.
 This information should include the type of leak detection and corrosion protection currently being used at the facility. - 2.
 Investigate what types of preventative pollution measures are being conducted by the industrial or commercial facilities located within the SWPA.
 Some facilities may already have developed their Groundwater Protection Plan (GPP) for their facility. - 3.
-The railroad is a threat due to the potential for leaks, spills or wrecks.
+Railroads are a threat due to the potential for leaks, spills or derailments.
 A section of railroad passes through the SWPA. - 4.
-Inspect the SWPA regularly.

-- 5. Nitrate trends should be analyzed and developed to determine if the concentration is increasing, decreasing, or stable.
+Inspect the SWPA regularly. - 5.
+Nitrate trends should be analyzed and developed to determine if the concentration is increasing, decreasing, or stable.
 Nitrates occur generally from fertilizer and are found in sewage and wastes from human and/or farm animals.
 Drinking water that meets the MCL standard is associated with little or no risk and is considered safe. - 6.
 Implement Land Use Planning tools to influence future developments within the SWPA.
 One way to accomplish this is to join forces with the county to adopt a zoning ordinance that would govern certain uses that are considered thigh threats to ground water. - 7.
-Provide maps of the SWPA to the county planning commission or appropriate government entity to make them aware of the location of proposed development in relation to the water supply source. - 8.
-Establish funds to purchase land banks of critical areas (e.g. around alluvial areas, wells, springs) to preserve the areas from future development. - 9.
+Provide maps of the SWPA to the County Planning Commission or other appropriate county officials to make them aware of the location of proposed development in relation to the water supply source. - 8.
 Support and encourage the implementation of Best Management Practices for agricultural areas including grazing lands, crop production farms, and orchards.
-In addition, support information can be provided to residents and commercial users to encourage the reduction in over use of common pesticides and fertilizers. - 10.
+In addition, support information can be provided to residents and commercial users to encourage the reduction in over use of common pesticides and fertilizers. - 9.
 Implement systems for regular collection of hazardous waste from residents.
-For example, the Eastern Panhandle Soil Conservation District and the Berkeley County Solid Waste Authority has helped organize amnesty days in the past where residents could bring in all types of hazardous wastes without threat of punishment. - 11.
+For example the Eastern Panhandle Soil Conservation District and the Berkeley County Solid Waste Authority has helped organize amnesty days in the past where residents could bring in all types of hazardous wastes without threat of punishment. - 10.
 Encourage and implement public education about your water supply regarding its susceptibility to contamination and ways to protect.
 This could come in the form of brochures containing information and advice about ground water and the local terrain.
-For example, the Berkeley County Health Department has an on-going educational program that is presented to all fourth graders in the county. - 12.
-Verify well construction if possible. - 13.
-Support and encourage the identification of contamination incidents by citizens. - 14.
+For example the Berkeley County Health Department has an on-going educational program that is presented to all fourth graders in the county.

+- 11. Support and encourage the identification of contamination incidents by citizens. - 12.
 Include information regarding contamination and source water protection in mailings to homeowners, including non-emergency contact information.
-Reduce the amount of septic systems in use by extension of the public sewer system or other approved systems. - 15.
-Obtain information, past and present, of industrial activities within and adjacent to your source water protection area.
-Activities that occur outside of your source water protection area can impact your water sources.
-The Source water protection area represents a five-year time of travel for ground water migrating to/into your well.
+Reduce the amount of septic systems in use by extension of the public sewer system or other approved systems. - 13.
+Investigate past land uses, especially commercial and industrial sites.